Razorbob/sbrnk/README.md

 # sbrnk
 Šbrnk - Experimental WebGPU based Game Engine
-Started during my Masters Degree @FH Technikum Vienna I have 0 Knowledge of Game Engine, this is mainly my learning journey into Game Engine and XR
+Started during my Masters Degree @FH Technikum Vienna

 If someone is interested in contributing we can share a room in the mental Hospital.